WebReflection/db/README.md

 AsynchronousStorage API
 -----------------------
   * `create(name, callback)` creates a new database with specific name in order to, somehow, simulate namespaces in the storage itself. `callback(db, numberOfEntries)` will be fired once the database has been created.
+  * `create(name, callback, errorback)` does the same, except you might want to handle potential errors during database creation (user denied, not enough space, etc).
-  * `create(name, size, callback)` does the same, except you might want to specify in advance the size of the database.
-This method won't work as expected with `localStorage` and `cookie` fallback since there's no way to force the browser to use that size.
+  * `create(name, callback, errorback, size)` does the same, except you might want to specify in advance the size of the database.
+This overload works as expected with WebSQL only.
   * `db.setItem(key, value[, callback[, errorback]])` set an item in the storage and calls `callback(value, key, db)` once the operation is completed.
 The `errorback` is called if something went wrong during this operation.
   * `db.getItem(key[, callback[, errorback]])` retrieves a value from the storage, `callback(value, key, db)` is called once the operation is completed where the `value` is exactly `null` wherever `key` was not set before
   * `db.removeItem(key[, callback[, errorback]])` remove an item from the storage, calls `callback(key, db)` once succeeded